-As we make progress towards that goal, we wanted to provide more visibility into our roadmap and timeline so you can offer feedback.
-We are particularly interested in the features Aggregate has that you need to switch to Central.
+We wanted to provide more visibility into our roadmap and a rough timeline so you can offer feedback on both the features and our sequencing.

 Features we support now